 You can pay between $ 80 and $230 for a head racket.

-What is the difference between a cheap tennis racquet and an expensive one?
+What is the Difference between a cheap tennis racquet and an expensive one?

 A big and obvious difference between expensive and affordable tennis racquets is the ingredients that make up the racquet.
 Less expensive rackets will be produced from alloys that come from a combination of metals or anything other than metals and metals.

-Is there any difference between men’s and women’s beginner racquets?
+Any difference between men’s and women’s beginner racquets?

 Tennis racquets are not made specifically for men or women, but not for children or juniors.
 Some racquets are delivered especially to juniors and kids.